Boxing for Beginners in Catford

 Honour & Glory offers a free trial session for new members.
 Come with no experience, no equipment, and no specific goal beyond curiosity.
 One session is enough to understand what the training involves and whether it suits you.

-Book your free trial here and find out whether boxing is the missing piece in your fitness routine.
+Book your free group-class trial here and find out whether boxing is the missing piece in your fitness routine.

-Your feedback helps us write better content
+Your feedback helps us improve this page

 Honour and Glory Boxing Club

-Honour and Glory is a boxing club in Kidbrooke, SE3 — 16 minutes from Catford by car, or 51 minutes by public transport (Bus 54 + 89).
-The club runs classes seven days a week for adults and children from age five, with no joining fee and no contract.
+Honour and Glory is a boxing club in Kidbrooke, SE3, based at 122 Broad Walk.
+The club runs structured group classes for adults and children from age 7, with no joining fee and no contract.

 Address